 Polymorphisms or unusual amino acid sequence repeats in the genes that encode FAAH are associated with a propensity for drug addiction and predisposition toward various afflictions.
 But it is the aberrant upregulation and/or down-regulation of genes—more so than the genes themselves—that drives disease vectors.
 Stress messes with gene expression.

 Chronic stress upregulates FAAH, and more FAAH results in lower endocannabinoid levels.
 Conversely, less FAAH means more anandamide, and more anandamide means elevated cannabinoid receptor signaling.

-Cannabidiol—CBD—is a nonpsychoactive component of marijuana and hemp that enhances endocannabinoid tone by inhibiting the FAAH enzyme.
+Cannabidiol—CBD—is a nonpsychoactive component of marijuana and hemp that enhances endocannabinoid tone by delaying the re-uptake of anandamide and its inhibition by the FAAH enzyme.
 And this is just one of the ways that CBD shows promise as a treatment for PTSD.